alexcordonvila/Unreal-Engine-4-Learning-Scene/README.md

   - Enemy interface
  ## PostProcess Materials:
   - Heat Haze for the fire and lava zones
+  ## Inputs:
+  - E to open gates
+  - R to reaload
+  - Space to jump
+  - WASD to move player
+  - C to slow motion effect
+  - SHIFT to crouch down
 ## Style and artwork
   - We've used the modular Sci-Fi Kitbash Level Builder: https://www.unrealengine.com/marketplace/en-US/product/scifi-kitbash-level-builder
   - We've used the original Doom's sound FX, GDC 2018 & 2019 audio packs and some Infinity Blade Effects (https://www.youtube.com/watch?v=VMbPHuU1KRs)